Serge45/AudioUnitMetronome/README.md

  - Set an `id<MetronomeBeatChangedPerceivable>` as delegate for `AudioUnitMetronome` if you want to get notification while beat changed, e.g. play click sound or display beat number.

-For more informations, may reference to ViewController.m for more details.
+For more informations, may refer to ViewController.m for more details.